The mitochondrial theory of aging: Why your cells lose power and how to fix it

 • Prolonged recovery times: Feeling sore or fatigued for 72 hours or more after a standard gym session suggests that your cells are inefficient at repairing tissue and clearing metabolic waste.

-• Brain fog and mental fatigue: The brain consumes 20% of the body’s energy.
+• Brain fog and mental fatigue: The brain consumes about 20% of the body’s energy.
 A “sluggish” brain that struggles with focus in the afternoon often indicates a supply-chain issue with cerebral ATP.

-• Plateau in weight loss: If you are eating a caloric deficit but cannot shed belly fat, it may indicate that your body has become metabolically inflexible—preferring to store energy rather than burn it in the mitochondria.
+• Plateau in weight loss: If you are eating a caloric deficit but cannot shed belly fat, it may indicate that your body has become metabolically inflexible, preferring to store energy rather than burn it in the mitochondria.

 What to do about it